,

 EQUALITY OBJECTIVES

 Schools are required to update their published Equality Information each year, and in addition, must have at least one Equality Objective that the school can focus and work on for a period of up to four years.
-Below are some suggested Equality Objectives that you may wish to pursue.
-The suggested objectives have been developed to reflect current priorities, however, schools can choose an equality objective that meets the needs of their particular school community.

 An objective is about change.
 It should be specific, measurable, achievable, relevant (realistic) and time-bound (SMART), expressed in terms of people and outcomes, and set towards achieving a long-term goal.
 This means objectives focus on outcomes - real, practical change that can be expressed in terms of improvements.